 Elephants in the Room – Change of Format

 1. On February 28, 2022, I started a new series of posts on “Elephants in the Room.”
-The goal is to highlight the apparent contradictions in current English (and other) translations of critical concepts in Buddha Dhamma.
+The goal is to highlight the contradictions in current English (and other) translations of critical concepts in Buddha Dhamma.

 - I call these “elephants in the room” because these apparent contradictions have gone unnoticed all these years.